actris-cloudnet/cloudnetpy/docs/html/_sources/quickstart.rst.txt

 MWR processing
 --------------

-HATPRO microwave
+Processing of multi-channel HATPRO microwave radiometer data is not yet part of CloudnetPy.
+Thus, site operators need to run custom processing software to retrieve integrated liquid water path (LWP) from raw HATPRO measurements.

-radiometer processing is not yet part of CloudnetPy.
-However, with a 94 GHz RPG cloud radar, a separate MWR instrument is not required (although it improves the data quality).
+However, with a 94 GHz RPG cloud radar, a separate MWR instrument is not necessarely required.
+RPG radars contain single MWR channel providing a rough estimate of LWP, which can be used in CloudnetPy.
+Nevertheless, it is always recommended to equip measurement site with a dedicated multi-channel radiometer if possible.

 Model data
 ----------